3 common types of creative constraint

 One of the greatest challenges of being a creative person is finishing what you began.

-It is all too tempting to start a million different ideas at the same time.
+It’s tempting to start a million different ideas at once.

 Is it a surprise then that you never seem to finish any of them?